Structure Formation in the Early Universe: Analytical Solutions

-Finally, the plasma era has begun at time $t_{\mathrm{eq}}$, when the energy density of ordinary matter was equal to the energy density of radiation, (\ref{eq:mat-en-eq}), and ends at $t_{\mathrm{dec}}$, the time of decoupling of matter and radiation.
-In the plasma era the matter-radiation mixture can be characterized by the equations of state (Kodama and Sasaki~\cite{kodama1984}, Chapter~V)
+The plasma era has begun at time $t_{\mathrm{eq}}$, when the energy density of ordinary matter was equal to the energy density of radiation,~(\ref{eq:mat-en-eq}), and ends at $t_{\mathrm{dec}}$, the time of decoupling of matter and radiation.
+In the plasma era the matter-radiation mixture can be characterised by the equations of state (see \cite{kodama1984}, Chapter~V)

 where the contributions to the pressure of ordinary matter and \textsc{cdm} have not been taken into account, since these contributions are negligible with respect to the radiation energy density.
-Eliminating $T_\gamma$ from (\ref{eq:eos-plasma}), one finds for the equation of state for the pressure, Section~2.1$^\ast$,
+Eliminating $T_\gamma$ from~(\ref{eq:eos-plasma}), one finds for the equation of state for the pressure

-so that with (\ref{eq:part-p}) one gets
+so that with~(\ref{eq:part-p}) one gets

-Since $p_n<0$, equation (\ref{fir-ord}) implies that fluctuations in the particle number density, $\delta_n$, were coupled to fluctuations in the total energy density, $\delta_\varepsilon$, through gravitation, irrespective of the nature of the particles.
+Since $p_n<0$, equation~(\ref{fir-ord}) implies that fluctuations in the particle number density, $\delta_n$, were coupled to fluctuations in the total energy density, $\delta_\varepsilon$, through gravitation, irrespective of the nature of the particles.